akileshjayakumar/v1/README.md

 # [Portfolio Website V1](https://www.akileshjayakumar.com/)

 Welcome to my portfolio website (V1)!
 This site is a showcase of my skills, projects, and experiences.
 It's built with Next.js, TypeScript, and Tailwind CSS, making it responsive, accessible, and user-friendly.
-Here is the link to the [Live Site](https://www.akileshjayakumar.com/)!
+Here is the link to the live site: [https://www.akileshjayakumar.com/](https://www.akileshjayakumar.com/)

 ## Key Features